St. George's Cathedral (Kingston, Ontario)

 St. George's Cathedral in Kingston, Ontario, Canada, is the cathedral church of the Anglican Diocese of Ontario.

 History

 The original St. George's parish church was a wooden building constructed in 1792 located across from what is now Kingston Market Square, and was the first church built in the Kingston area.
 John Stuart was the Rector.

 The present church building was constructed at another location (King St. at Johnson St.) during the years 1825–1828.
 Architect William Coverdale enlarged it in 1838–1840 with the addition of a rebuilt steeple and the doric portico 1842.

 It was elevated to cathedral status in 1862.
 In 1891–1894 the transepts, choir and dome were built but shortly thereafter in 1899 the interior was badly damaged by fire.
 S. George Curry (architect) and Joseph Power performed a complete restoration in 1899–1900.

+Worship at the Cathedral

+The Cathedral is currently led by The Very Rev. Douglas Michael (Dean of Ontario/Rector of Kingston, 2022-) and Brad Barbeau (Director of Music, 2020-).
+The current Bishop of Ontario is the Right Rev. William Grant Cliff (2023-).